-As a participant in this Plan, you have the freedom to choose the Physician or health care professional you prefer each time you need to receive Covered Health Services.
-The choices you make affect the amounts you pay, as well as the level of Benefits you receive and any benefit limitations that may apply.
+As a participant in this Plan, you have the freedom to choose the Network Physician or health care professional you prefer each time you need to receive Covered Health Services.

-You are eligible for the Network level of Benefits under this Plan when you receive Covered Health Services from Physicians and other health care professionals who have contracted with UnitedHealthcare to provide those services.

-You can choose to receive Network Benefits or Non-Network Benefits.
+You are eligible for Benefits under this Plan when you receive Covered Health Services from Physicians and other health care professionals who have contracted with UnitedHealthcare to provide those services.
+You must see a Network Physician in order to obtain Benefits.
+Except as specifically described within the SPD benefits are not available for services provided by a non-Network provider.
+This Plan does not provide a non-Network level of Benefits.